shotastage/GFileable/README.md

-FileableGo is originated to [Fileable for Swift](https://github.com/shotastage/Fileable).
+GFileable is originated to [Fileable for Swift](https://github.com/shotastage/Fileable).
 It enables to mange files or directories efficiently and easily.

 # Installation